12 February 2019

 Manager Behavioral Epidemiology

 The UN says “…women still have less than two-third of the economic opportunity that men have.”
-Unfortunately, this is also true for scientific fields, since “less than 30 per cent of researchers worldwide are women.”
+Unfortunately, this is also true for scientific fields, since “just 30 per cent of researchers worldwide are women”.
 To change this we, as a society need to take action and encourage more women into STEM fields.
 The lack of women in scientific fields is a problem, and the only way to start fixing it is to look at the current landscape and find out where the pain points are.

 Monday, February 11th was the fourth International Day of Women and Girls in Science; created to help counteract the low ratio of women in science.
 To celebrate the day and to help move the needle in the right direction, we wanted to host an event to keep the discussion about women in science going and bring in fresh ideas.

 Maxime Magnier and I began this venture by reaching out to a few universities (University of Lausanne, University of Geneva, and EPFL) to invite female students in PhDs and postdocs to PMI’s research headquarters in Neuchâtel, called the Cube.
 We also invited junior female scientists working at PMI to be part of the experience.

 We had an introductory talk about what we do in the Cube and gave a tour of our facilities to those from the universities, but the main event was a panel featuring some of our senior female scientists.
 The panel was an open forum for them to share their personal experiences and open up a conversation among themselves, our junior scientists, and the students.
 We wanted to facilitate an open dialogue within the group so people were able to speak freely about their perspectives on being women in science, regardless of their level of experience.